thycotic/ss-docs/remote-password-changing/sync-passwords-during-rpc/index.md

 1. In the primary parent account secret, click the **RPC** tab.
 1. Click **Edit**.
-1. In the Secret grid at the bottom, select the API User account secret you created.
+1. In the secret grid at the bottom, select the API User account secret you created.
 The API User account secret should be the only secret in the grid.
 If you have not yet created the PowerShell script, you will see no grid.

 1. Browse to **Admin \> Discovery** and click the **Configuration** tab.
 1. Click **Discovery Configuration Options** and select **Extensible Discovery** from the drop-down list.